 This creamy chicken pesto pasta is your new weeknight hero, quick, easy, and unbelievably delicious.
 Ready in just 20 minutes, the creamy sauce is bursting with basil pesto, garlic, parmesan, and a hit of lemon for freshness.
 It’s one of those dinners everyone falls in love with!

 Hi!
 I love writing up recipes like this, ones that I am certain will become a staple dinner in your repertoire.
-This is based off two very popular recipes, my 10 Minute Creamy Pesto Sauce and my Creamy Chicken Pasta.
+This creamy chicken pesto pasta is based on two very popular recipes, my 10 Minute Creamy Pesto Sauce and my Creamy Chicken Pasta.
 It's the perfect marriage of both and the chicken makes it more of a complete meal.

-In terms of the pesto, you can use my Classic Homemade Basil Pesto recipe or a good quality store-bought pesto is absolutely fine.
-For something different my arugula pesto is seriously amazing.
-I generally always have a jar of pesto in the fridge, I slather it on anything.
-Mixed into a creamy pasta sauce is true heaven to me.
+In terms of the pesto, you can use my Classic Homemade Basil Pesto recipe, or a good-quality store-bought pesto works perfectly too.
+For something a little different, my arugula pesto is seriously amazing.
+I almost always have a jar of pesto in the fridge, I slather it on just about anything and mixed into a creamy pasta sauce, it’s true heaven to me.

 Main ingredients:

-Chicken - I have used boneless skinless chicken breasts but you could also use boneless chicken thighs (which I do actually prefer flavor wise).
-I use free range chicken so it tends to be on the thinner side.
-If you have quite a thick breast then you'll probably need to cut it in half horizontally or just cut into bite-sized pieces and pan fry that way.
+Chicken - I’ve used boneless, skinless chicken breasts, but boneless chicken thighs work beautifully too (and are actually my flavor preference).
+I use free-range chicken, which tends to be on the thinner side.
+If your breasts are quite thick, slice them in half horizontally or cut into bite-sized pieces before pan-frying for even cooking.

 Pasta - Use absolutely anything!
-I have used pappardelle but absolutely any pasta shape will work.
+I have used pappardelle but any pasta shape will work well.

-Garlic cloves - Fresh is best!
-Jarred garlic is just not the right flavor here.
+Garlic cloves - Fresh cloves are best.
+Jarred garlic just doesn’t give the right flavor in this sauce.

-Parmesan - Even though pesto has parmesan cheese in it already I add some extra to really boost the flavor.
-It needs to be really finely grated with a microplane or the star side of a box grater.
+Parmesan - Even though pesto already contains parmesan, I always add extra to boost the flavor.
+Finely grate it with a microplane or the fine side of a box grater so it melts smoothly.

-Lemon - I always add lemon juice to a creamy pasta sauce.
-It cuts through the richness and adds a wonderful fresh zing to the dish.
-I love to use the zest on top of the finished dish too.
+Lemon - I always add lemon juice to creamy pasta sauces.
+It cuts through the richness and adds a lovely fresh zing.
+I like to finish with some lemon zest on top too.

 Additions